cdli-gh/annodoc/index.md

 Note that Annodoc supports either space or tab as column separator, but no mixture.
 Furthermore, exactly ten columns are required, it is not admissable to omit the trailing empty columns.
 Also note that Annodoc *requires* numerical IDs, starting with 1.
 CDLI IDs must be replaced, fragments from actual annotations must be adjusted in their ID and HEAD information.

-As yet another alternative, the Stanford Dependency format can be used:
+As an alternative, the Stanford Dependency format can be used:

     ~~~ sdparse
     The quick brown fox jumped